 Factor 1 — Material specification.
 Pre-1985 sill plates in University Place were typically installed using Douglas fir or hem-fir dimensional lumber without preservative treatment.
 These species perform well in dry conditions but have no inherent resistance to Basidiomycete decay fungi — the organism responsible for brown rot and white rot that dominates Pacific Northwest wood decay.
 The absence of a sill gasket or foam seal at the concrete interface means capillary moisture rises directly into the wood grain.

 Sill plate rot cannot be accurately scoped from above.
 The affected linear footage, stud base involvement, and rim joist condition can only be determined by crawl space entry, physical probing, and moisture metering.
-Every fixed-price proposal we write is preceded by the $350 forensic diagnostic — because open-ended scoping produces open-ended billing, which is not how we operate.
+Every fixed-price proposal we write is preceded by the $350 forensic diagnostic — because open-ended scoping produces open-ended billing.

 Crawl space entry and full perimeter probe.
 We map affected linear footage, assess rim joist and band joist condition, meter moisture at the concrete-to-wood interface, and inspect the lowest 4 to 6 inches of wall stud bases adjacent to the sill.
 Written findings report delivered. $350 credited 100% toward repair contract.